 Midwest Maifest

 It begins with the hoisting of the maibaum, a tall, colorful pole with symbols, shields, long ribbons, and a wreath attached to it.
 The maibaum symbolizes the fruitfulness and the reawakening of spring.
-This free event features food vendors, artisans, and live entertainment, although a ticket must be purchased in order to sample different craft beers, wines, and spirits on hand.
+This free event features food vendors, artisans, and live entertainment, although a ticket must be purchased in order to sample different craft beers, wines, and spirits on hand (ticket information coming soon).
 “There’s a special energy in the air,” Johnson said.
 “Live music is played on the Main Stage 99% of the time and when the band needs a break, other entertainment groups step in.
 There’s no lull in the excitement.”

 Missouri River Irish Fest